jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Cognitive Dissonance Doesn't Know the Weather

 Ruling philosophies are very powerful.
-With their high ideals, they make strong believers of people, who often have a hard time applying their philosophy.
+They make strong believers of people, who often have a hard time applying their philosophy to the real-world.
 One example is Lysenkoism.
 This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
 So for example, if you lived in a hot climate, your genes would morph to sweat more.

 Darwin said the opposite.
 That our genes are set in stone, and it's the fittest who survive.
 Soviets didn't want to believe that because it sounded like elitism, which their communist ideology said was unnatural.
-The result was Soviet agriculture didn't get better seeds, genetic research was suppresed, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.
+The result was Soviet agriculture didn't get better seeds, genetic research didn't exist, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.

 The further we go into the Internet Age, the more Progressive and Conservative ideologies get more out of date.
-And these ideologues don't know "the weather patters" of civilization.
-They can't see how every ruling philosophy dies as its Civilization falls, so they fight to keep their ideologies alive past its life expectancy.
+And these ideologues don't know—or care—about the "weather patterns of civilization", so they fight to keep their ideologies alive forever.

-You can already see these people trying to keep ideologies alive via phantom chasing racists and socialists.
-Trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
-People will keep protecting their own political identities with strong emotions, rules, and even punishments until a new philosophy is clicked.
+Ideologues are fighting to keep their identities alive.
+They rally around trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
+These idiots will keep at it, until we click a new philosophy.
 Watch out.

+<div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/agilefemininealpineroadguidetigerbeetle">via Gfycat</a></p>

 ## Frontline Pain

 If you have to buy a home; who would you ask to inspect it?
 A builder, carpenter, engineer?
-Or, a consultant, reporter, executive?
+Or a consultant, reporter, executive?

 I think it's fair to say we'd ask the people who actually build homes.
 Day in and day out these are the people who feel the pain of work, and live to solve that pain with better tools and expertise.
-Yet at our coffee shops, bus routes, cleaning departments, it's so often the second "professional" group making key decisions.
+Yet at so many of franchised coffee shops, government bus routes, hospital cleaning departments, it's often the second "professional" group making key decisions.
 That's a silly thing in the era of mass-collaboration, because frontline pain is a gold mine of knowledge and experience.

-This means "mom and pop" stores will soon have a resurgence.
-I smile, thinking of all those bakers, tailors, designers, roofers, engineers, cleaners, repairmen, and maybe even a few majicians, smiling on a new and empowered Main Street.
-Each using frontline pain, to evolve better ways to work in the Internet Age.
+Once we embrace the era of mass-collaboration "mom and pop" stores and small businesses will have a resurgence.
+I smile, thinking of all those bakers, tailors, designers, roofers, engineers, cleaners, repairmen happily working on a new and empowered Main Street.
+Each using frontline pain, and Techvolution, to evolve better ways to work in the Internet Age.

 ## Traffic Has Different Solutions